HoeZhiWan/devmatch25/docs/WALLET_INTEGRATION.md

 ## 📄 License

-This wallet integration is part of the DevMatch25 project and follows the same licensing terms.
+This wallet integration is part of the KidGuard project and follows the same licensing terms.

 ---